firstbatchxyz/dkn-compute-node/docs/NODE_GUIDE.md

 We have a [cross-platform node launcher](https://github.com/firstbatchxyz/dkn-compute-launcher) to easily set up the environment and running the compute node.
 We will install that first.

-Download the appropriate ZIP file for your system using the commands below or from [browser](https://github.com/firstbatchxyz/dkn-compute-launcher/releases/tag/v0.0.1).
+Download the appropriate ZIP file for your system using the commands below or from [your browser](https://github.com/firstbatchxyz/dkn-compute-launcher/releases).
 Make sure to replace the URL with the correct version for your operating system and architecture.

 #### macOS: